roberddd/batchgenie/docs/preferences.md

 ####  Misc Settings {#advanced-misc-settings}

 - **External Asset Processing Max Threads**: Controls the number of parallel processes used when handling external Assets via the Asset Browser utilities.
 Specifically, it determines how many Blender processes run in the background when adding tags or metadata to Assets located outside the current blend file.
-Adjust this setting based on your system's capabilities to achieve optimal performance when processing external Assets. <br>Note that "Max Threads" does not apply to rendering Assets.
+Adjust this setting based on your system's capabilities to achieve optimal performance when processing external Assets. <br>Note that '**Max Threads**' does not apply to rendering Assets.
 The rendering process itself is the primary bottleneck, rather than the integration of rendered images with Assets.

 - **Debug To Console**: Outputs debug information to the console, useful for troubleshooting.
 To view the console, go to `Window > Toggle System Console`.